Is the existence of a $J/\psi J/\psi$ bound state plausible?: Introduction

 Since the scalar-isosclar two-pion and two-kaon interactions are known to be non-perturbative, giving rise to the generation of scalar resonances, namely the $f_0(500)$ and the $f_0(980)$, we include the $\pi\pi$ as well as the $\bar KK$ interactions model-independently by means of dispersion theory.

-The paper is organised as follows: In Sec.~\ref{sec:hhccint} we discuss the interaction between light hadrons and charmonia.
-In particular, here the connection between this interaction and the chromo-electric polarisability is introduced.
-Then, in Sec.~\ref{sec:ccFSI}, the non-perturbative $\pi\pi$--$K\bar K$ interaction is introduced and discussed.
-This allows us to calculate the vertex functions for the coupling of two light hadrons to vector charmonia.
-In this section we also discuss how well the $J/\psi J/\psi\pi\pi$ ($J/\psi J/\psi K\bar K$) vertex is constrained from the analysis of the data on $\psi(2S)\to J/\psi \pi\pi$ decay.
-This vertex is the key ingredient to calculate the $J/\psi J/\psi$ scattering potential, which is presented in Sec.~\ref{sec:JJint}.
-Sec.~\ref{sec:results} contains the results, and we close with a summary and outlook in Sec.~\ref{sec:summary}.
+We do not consider the $\eta\eta$ channel because, although the corresponding threshold is only about 100~MeV higher than the $K\bar K$ one, the latter is known to contribute significantly to the $f_0(980)$ pole and couple strongly to the $\pi\pi$ channel.
+In contrast, the $\eta\eta$ channel is not essential for the $f_0$ states \cite{Kaiser:1998fi}, and therefore we expect its contribution to be marginal.
+Moreover, the effect of this channel as well as other contributions like that from the $\omega$ exchange can be absorbed into the contact term included in the analysis (see below).